Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 NR

-Similar to the overall study population, renal biomarkers of participants with baseline use of FTC/TDF for PrEP significantly favored those randomized to the FTC/TAF arm compared with those remaining on FTC/TDF (Table 3).4
+Similar to the overall study population, renal biomarkers of participants with baseline use of FTC/TDF for PrEP significantly favored those who were randomly assigned to receive FTC/TAF compared with those who continued FTC/TDF (Table 3).5

 +6.7b